adobe-type-tools/fontlab-scripts/TrueType/README.md

 _FontLab menu name: **Output TrueType Hints**_
 Writes a simple text file (`tthints`) which contains TrueType hinting instructions for each selected glyph.
-If the external file already exists, the script will replace existing entries and add new ones.
+If the external file already exists, the script will replace existing entries in that file, and/or add new ones.
 The script will emit an error message if hints are attached to off-curve points.

+## `OutputTrueTypeHints_coords.py`
+_FontLab menu name: **Output TrueType Hints\_coords**_
+Writes a simple text file (`tthints_coords`) which contains TrueType hinting instructions for each selected glyph.
+Works exactly the same as the `OutputTrueTypeHints.py`, but writes the tuples of point coordinates instead of point indexes.
+This script imports `OutputTrueTypeHints.py` as a module.

 ## `InputTrueTypeHints.py`
 _FontLab menu name: **Input TrueType Hints**_
 Reads an applies the contents of a `tthints` file to an open VFB.

+## `InputTrueTypeHints_coords.py`
+_FontLab menu name: **Input TrueType Hints\_coords**_
+Reads an applies the contents of a `tthints_coords` file to an open VFB.
+This script imports `InputTrueTypeHints.py` as a module.

 ## `ConvertToTTFandVFB.py`